Matthias Yao

-Matthias Yao Chih (姚智 (Yáo Zhì), born 12 January 1956) is a Singaporean former politician.
+Matthias Yao Chih (born 12 January 1956) is a Singaporean former politician.
 A former member of the governing People's Action Party (PAP), he was a Member of Parliament (MP) representing Marine Parade Group Representation Constituency between 1991 and 1997, and MacPherson Single Member Constituency between 1997 and 2011.

 During his political career, he had served as a Senior Minister of State in the Prime Minister's Office, the Mayor of the South East District and Deputy Speaker of the Parliament.

 Education

 Yao had his early education at St Anthony's Boys' School, St Joseph's Institution and National Junior College.
 In 1975, he was awarded a Singapore Armed Forces Overseas Merit Scholarship to study at the University of Birmingham in the United Kingdom, where he graduated in 1978 with a Bachelor of Commerce (Honours) degree.

 Career

 A Chinese Singaporean, Yao was a civil servant before he entered politics.
 He served as the deputy director (Police and Security) at the Ministry of Home Affairs from 1980 to 1981, and the deputy director (Planning) at the Ministry of Finance's Public Service Division from 1982 to 1984.
 From 1984 to 1986, he served at the Ministry of Community Development as the Deputy Directory (Community Relations) and Head of the Feedback Unit.
 He was the deputy director (Public Communications) at the Ministry of Communications and Information from 1986 to 1988.

 In 1988, Yao became the Political Secretary to Goh Chok Tong, who was then Singapore's First Deputy Prime Minister.

 Yao was elected to Parliament at the 1991 general election as an MP for the Marine Parade Group Representation Constituency.
 He remained part of the PAP's team at the Marine Parade by-election in 1992, and was re-elected.

 Yao was made a Parliamentary Secretary at the Ministry of Defence in 1991.
 In 1994, he was promoted to Senior Parliamentary Secretary at the Ministry of Defence and Ministry of National Development.